jenschlot/IBM-Bluemix-DevOps-Documentation/docs/guidesetup/commandline.md

 get set up to use the Git command line, work with the Jazz SCM command line, or the Cloud Foundry command line.

 ***
-## Working with Git (hosted by JazzHub or GitHub)
+## Working with Git (hosted by IBM DevOps Services or GitHub)

 To work with the Git command line there are a few steps to get set up.
-First you can install Git if its not already installed and then you can make a local copy of your Git repo hosted at JazzHub.
+First you can install Git if its not already installed and then you can make a local copy of your Git repo hosted at IBM DevOps Services.

 If you are coding with Eclipse and Git, you might also want to look at
 [Coding with Eclipse plug-ins](eclipseclient).